robinhood/faust/docs/userguide/agents.rst

         Sending Add(4, 8)...
         12

-The :meth:`Agent.ask() <faust.Agent.ask>` method wraps the value sent in a particular structure that includes the return address (reply-to).
-When the agent sees this type of arrangement, it will reply with the result yielded by the agent as a result of processing the event.
+The :meth:`Agent.ask() <faust.Agent.ask>` method adds additional
+metadata to the message: the return address (reply-to) and a correlating id (correlation_id).

+When the agent sees a message with a return address, it will reply with the result generated from that request.

 .. admonition:: Static types